Poisonous Plants in Vermont

 Wild Parsnip (Pastinaca sativa L.) is an invasive species that is very common in many parts of Vermont.
 The plants grow wild along roadsides and other unmaintained areas.
 They produce yellow flowers that look like Queen Anne’s Lace.
 Most people refer to wild parsnip as "poison parsnip."

 Although this is the same plant as the common garden parsnip we eat in soups and stews, the flower heads are the second-year growth from the carrot-like roots.
-It is a close relative of carrots, parsley, angelica, and giant hogweed, all of which can cause similar skin reactions in sensitive individuals.
+Wild parsnip produces a sap that can cause burns to the skin in the presence of sunlight.
+In some cases, the burns are like second-degree sunburns that can cause painful rashes and raised blisters.

 The Health Department advises people to stay away from direct skin and eye contact with wild parsnip sap.

-What happens if I come into contact with giant hogweed?
+What happens if I come into contact with wild parsnip?

 Last Updated: